Chloride shift: Mechanism

-The opposite process occurs in the pulmonary capillaries of the lungs when the PO2 rises and PCO2 falls, and the Haldane effect occurs (release of CO2 from hemoglobin during oxygenation).
+The opposite process occurs in the pulmonary capillaries of the lungs when the pO2 rises and pCO2 falls, and the Haldane effect decreses.
 This releases hydrogen ions from hemoglobin, increases free H+ concentration within RBCs, and shifts the equilibrium towards CO2 and water formation from bicarbonate.
 The subsequent decrease in intracellular bicarbonate concentration reverses chloride-bicarbonate exchange: bicarbonate moves into the cell in exchange for chloride moving out.
 Inward movement of bicarbonate via the Band 3 exchanger allows carbonic anhydrase to convert it to CO2 for expiration.

 The chloride shift may also regulate the affinity of hemoglobin for oxygen through the chloride ion acting as an allosteric effector.